 - The three popular diets for weight loss include the Keto diet, the Atkins/Low-Carb Diet, and the Paleo diet.

 - When doing intermittent fasting, you can choose to restrict your calorie intake to 500 - 600 calories per day for 2 days or choose to fast during the day and eat one meal in the evening.

 - In my experience, a positive mindset and consistent effort are just as crucial as diet and exercise in achieving lasting weight loss.

 7 Effective Weight Loss Tips

 The seven tips below have been honed through years of practical experience and are designed to help you achieve noticeable results in a shorter time frame.

 1. Expectations, staying motivated

-Instead, think of it as adapting a new lifestyle.
+It’s not complicated, think of it as adapting to a new lifestyle.
 One that happens to embrace healthy foods and exercise that result in weight loss.